 In a trend found with other commodities, cotton prices have become more volatile in recent years, seeing a recent peak when prices tripled from 2010 to 2011.
-Mud Jeans are made with 30% recycled content and 70% organic cotton, a resource that is subject to similarly significant price fluctuation and supply disruption, but with extra focus on the provenance of the material.
+MUD Jeans are made with up to 40% recycled content.
+The remaining material is organic cotton, a resource that is subject to similarly significant price fluctuation and supply disruption, even more so than non-organic cotton due to extra focus on the provenance of the material.
 Identifying the vulnerability of their supply chain, CEO Bert van Son decided to make more effective use of the material that had already been purchased.

 Free repairs are included in the offering.
 For those who have decided to keep the jeans, the company offers financial incentives to return items, to encourage recovery.

 Once the jeans have been recovered, they are assessed and the materials will continue to flow through one of three loops.
 If the product is in good condition, it can be cleaned and re-used.
 Van Son points out that his competitors spend time, money and energy creating a ‘vintage’ look and feel for their products, whereas returned jeans have developed this style naturally.
 In some cases, repair is required, and the denim may be given a stone wash or enzyme wash.
 If the product is beyond repair, the materials will be returned to the denim manufacturer to be recycled.
 Due to the multiple options for buying and re-selling MUD Jeans, van Son sees “endless marketing opportunities” around his products, especially around maintaining and re-selling – the tighter loops of a circular economy.